 - Must have a grade point average of 2.0 for undergraduate students or 3.0 for graduate students

 - Must not withdraw, drop, or have an incomplete during the probationary term/semester.

 If you do not meet the above requirements, you will be ineligible to receive financial aid until you meet the satisfactory academic progress standards.
 No additional appeals will be accepted for failing to meet the Financial Aid Probationary plan.
 Also, the student is responsible for their bill for classes and other charges.

 The student is responsible to contact the financial aid office after the grades are transcribed by the records office for the probationary term/semester to request a SAP reevaluation for eligibility for financial aid for the next term/semester.
 Due to time requirements for the records office to add the grades to the transcript, the student will not be able to apply for book vouchers and should be prepared to purchase their books for the subsequent term/semester.

 The professional financial aid office staff will review each appeal and respond to the student in writing stating the reason for reinstatement or upholding the denial of financial aid.
 If your appeal is denied, the decision of the appeal committee is final.
 If the student is enrolled in classes during the appeal and is denied, they are financially responsible for the payments for the classes and other charges.

-Awards are made based on Full-time status - if you enroll for less than full time your award will be adjusted automatically - you will receive no notification.
-The Financial Aid Office is continuously adjusting awards - see Adjustments to Your Financial Aid Award.
+Offers are made based on Full-time status - if you enroll for less than full time your offer will be adjusted automatically - you will receive no notification.
+The Financial Aid Office is continuously adjusting offers - see Adjustments to Your Financial Aid Offer.